 • Homework history is missing.

-• For the lesson menu, students can only see the lesson numbers until they hover the mouse over the lesson number.
+• In the lesson menu, students can't see the lesson numbers until they hover the mouse over the lesson number.

-• Many sub-menu buttons are in Chinese, which is impossible for non-heritage students or parents to read or guide.
+• Many sub-menu buttons are in Chinese, which is impossible for non-heritage students or parents to read.

 3. Engagement concerns

 The stories and animations are very fun to watch.
 However, there are no educational games for students to play while learning.